Argentina

 Green COVID-19 Recovery

-Despite pledges to decarbonise, the Alberto Ferndez administration appears to be doubling down on fossil fuels as part of their recovery plan, adding more funds to the sector instead of implementing green stimulus.
+Despite pledges to decarbonise, the Alberto Fernández administration appears to be doubling down on fossil fuels as part of their recovery plan, adding more funds to the sector instead of implementing green stimulus.
 Measures adopted include Decree 488 which provides support for domestic oil producers by fixing oil prices, freezing internal taxes and cutting oil-export taxes, the introduction of a pandemic-related wealth tax increase with 25% of the proceeds financing gas exploration and extraction (worth an estimated USD$1 billion), and the launch of a national gas scheme which will subsidise extraction for the next 3 years (at a cost of USD$293 million).
-Green initiatives are few and isolated, but include a small (US$540,000) commitment to promote the use of solar energy technologies within the agro-fishery industry, and a new National Supplier Development Programme which will provide credit to renewable energy suppliers - albeit alongside support to fossil fuel energy suppliers.
+Green initiatives are few and isolated, but include a small (US$540,000) commitment to promote the use of solar energy technologies within the agro-fishery industry, and a new National Supplier Development Programme which will provide credit to renewable energy suppliers.

-Despite pledges to decarbonise, the Alberto Ferndez administration appears to be doubling down on fossil fuels as part of their recovery plan, adding more funds to the sector instead of implementing green stimulus.
+Despite pledges to decarbonise, the Alberto Fernández administration appears to be doubling down on fossil fuels as part of their recovery plan, adding more funds to the sector instead of implementing green stimulus.
 Measures adopted include Decree 488 which provides support for domestic oil producers by fixing oil prices, freezing internal taxes and cutting oil-export taxes, the introduction of a pandemic-related wealth tax increase with 25% of the proceeds financing gas exploration and extraction (worth an estimated USD$1 billion), and the launch of a national gas scheme which will subsidise extraction for the next 3 years (at a cost of USD$293 million).
-Green initiatives are few and isolated, but include a small (US$540,000) commitment to promote the use of solar energy technologies within the agro-fishery industry, and a new National Supplier Development Programme which will provide credit to renewable energy suppliers - albeit alongside support to fossil fuel energy suppliers.
+Green initiatives are few and isolated, but include a small (US$540,000) commitment to promote the use of solar energy technologies within the agro-fishery industry, and a new National Supplier Development Programme which will provide credit to renewable energy suppliers.

 Governance